 kind of business is risky and many will fail.
 Therefore, to encourage

-investment and to temper some of the risk, the government offers some very
+investment and to temper some of the risk, the government offers generous EIS tax reliefs:

 Par EIS is a technology growth EIS fund which co-invests with business angels from Par Equity's well established network.
 It focuses on the “equity gap” outside London: opportunities that are beyond the reach of an individual business angel but not quite big enough for private equity to be interested.